oegedijk/explainerdashboard/docs/source/components.rst

 ExplainerComponents
 *******************

-The dashboard is constructed out of ``ExplainerComponents``: self-contained elements usually consisting of a plot or table and various dropdowns, sliders and toggles to manipulate that plot.
+The dashboard is constructed out of ``ExplainerComponents``: self-contained reusable elements usually consisting of a plot or table and various dropdowns, sliders and toggles to manipulate that plot.
 Components can be connected with connectors, so that when you select an index in one component that automatically updates the